yoshid8s/Information-Sender-Profile/README.md

 # Information Sender Profile for Web advertising ecosystem

-The global industry standard for digital advertising to curb fake news, foster good journalism and contribute to a "healthy web information space"
+The global industry standard for digital advertising to curb fake news, foster good journalism and contribute to a "healthy web information space".

 # Three asymmerties in Web advertising ecosystem